vand3rlinden/vand3rlinden.github.io/content/post/dnssec-dane-explained.md

 Source: https://check.sidnlabs.nl/dane/

 ## DNSSEC and SMTP DANE on a mailserver
 SMTP DANE is a transport security mechanism (TLS enforcement) that protects SMTP delivery to a domain by using DNSSEC validated `TLSA` records.
-It enables a sending (outbound) mail server to verify the TLS certificate of a receiving (inbound) mail server using `TLSA` records published in the DNS on the `MX` host of the receiving domain.
+It enables a sending (outbound) mail server to **enforce the use of TLS** by verifying the TLS certificate of a receiving (inbound) mail server using `TLSA` records published in the DNS on the `MX` host of the receiving domain.
 The sending (outbound) mail server validates the connection by comparing the TLS fingerprints obtained from the `TLSA` records with the fingerprints presented by the receiving (inbound) mail server.

-Since port `25` does not use authentication (MTA-to-MTA delivery), implementing SMTP DANE enforces TLS encryption and certificate validation between MTA’s, this ensures the confidentiality of email delivery.

 ## The flow of SMTP DANE on a mailserver
 - **Outbound SMTP DANE with DNSSEC `sending mail server`**: Requests DANE `TLSA` records of the receiving domain's `MX` record.